Governor Greg Abbott Appoints Regents to Texas Tech University System

 “It is always an exciting time when the composition of our board changes and we welcome new members to our board leadership,” said Mark Griffin, chairman of the TTU System Board of Regents.
 “I am eager to begin working with each of our newly appointed regents and to learn more about their passion for our system and universities as we work together to advance higher education across the communities and great state that we serve.
 This is a bittersweet moment for our board as we have great excitement for the future, but reflect on the notable contributions and successes Regent Lewis, Regent Steinmetz and Regent Walker helped our system achieve under their watch as leaders and members of our board.
 I’d like to thank each of them for their dedication to serving our system throughout their terms.”

-Clay Cash is the president of Cash Family Investments, which comprises ranching operations, real estate holdings and oil and gas investments.
+Clay Cash is one of the principles in the Cash Family Office, which comprises ranching operations, real estate holdings and oil and gas investments.
 He also is president of the Cash Family Foundation and previously served as vice president of Atmos Energy, in addition to several leadership roles during his career with the company from 1994 until his retirement in 2018.

 He is a board member of the Texas Rangers Association Foundation and the Ranching Heritage Association, which supports the National Ranching Heritage Center at Texas Tech University (TTU).
 In addition, he currently serves on the board of directors for the Texas Tech Foundation, Inc. (TTFI).